-A makefile is a set of instructions on how to compile an application.
+A makefile is a set of instructions on how to compile an application or perform a certain sequence of commands.
 In these instructions you are able to define a sequence of commands that are to be executed when triggering the nmake application.
 Consider the following: